Injective stabilization of additive functors. I. Preliminaries: Introduction

 The above results set up the stage for Section~\ref{inj-tensor-prod}, where we look at the injective stabilization of the tensor product in more detail.
 This is actually a bifunctor.
 As is the case with the tensor product itself, its injective stabilization has an inert variable and an active variable (but no balance!).
 As was shown by Auslander, when the inert variable is finitely presented, the injective stabilization of the tensor product with the inert variable is isomorphic to the covariant functor $\Ext^{1}$ of the transpose of that inert variable.
 When evaluated on the ring, this yields the 1-torsion (= Bass torsion) submodule of the inert variable.
 Finally, we establish a duality formula relating the injective stabilization of the tensor product and the projective stabilization of the contravariant Hom functor.
 It is similar to the classical Auslander-Reiten formula, and in fact implies it.
 Unlike the Auslander-Reiten formula, it holds for arbitrary (i.e., not necessarily finitely presented) modules.

 Section~\ref{S:small-functor-cat} exploits a remarkable property of additive functors defined on finitely presented modules -- they all preserve filtered colimits -- which allows to build an equivalence between the category of all functors on finitely presented modules and the category of filtered-colimit-preserving functors on the entire module category.
 This construction, called colimit extension, offers an alternative view on the functors on finitely presented modules.
-A simple application of this principle leads to a generalization of a theorem of Eilenberg and Watts.